elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/unit-2/topics/topic-3.md

       * Resolve to the landing page of the repository showing metadata: [https://zenodo.org/record/3333025](https://zenodo.org/record/3333025).
 “Real” data can be downloaded from this page.
     * Enabling compute workflows (e.g. [https://doi.org/10.12688/f1000research.12168.1](https://doi.org/10.12688/f1000research.12168.1))
     * Identifying (chunks) of code
-  4. Show the importance of PIDs for FAIR data by referring to the FAIR elements mentioned in the section “FAIR element(s) (F, A, I and/or R)”.
+  4. Show the importance of PIDs for FAIR data by referring to the FAIR elements mentioned in the section “FAIR element(s)”.
   5. How to use PIDs to access research data and other resources?
     * Dataset (e.g. DOI: 10.5281/zenodo.3333025)
     * Text publication (e.g. DOI: 10.5281/zenodo.6674301)